citrix/citrix-hypervisor-ddk/docs/getting-started.md

 ## Adding Extra Packages to the DDK VM

-The DDK is built to be as close as possible to the XenServer control domain (Dom0).
+The DDK is built to be as close as possible to the Citrix Hypervisor control domain (Dom0).
 This means that only a small number of extra packages are present in the DDK (to enable the compilation of kernel modules) as compared to Dom0.
 In some cases, partners who wish to use the DDK as a build environment may wish to add extra packages (e.g. NIS authentication) to the DDK.